Michael A. Carrier

 Law Office: 629

-Michael A. Carrier is a leading authority in antitrust, copyright, patent, and innovation law.
-He has been quoted in numerous media outlets, including the American Lawyer, Bloomberg, Chicago Tribune, CNBC.com, CNNMoney, Financial Times, Forbes, Fortune, Los Angeles Times, Nature, NBCnews.com, New York Times, NPR’s Marketplace, Philadelphia Inquirer, Reuters, San Francisco Chronicle, Seattle Times, Wall Street Journal, and Washington Post.
+Michael A. Carrier is a leading authority in antitrust and intellectual property law with expertise in the pharmaceutical, high-technology, and music industries.
+He has been quoted hundreds of times in media outlets including ABC News, Bloomberg, CBS News, Chicago Tribune, CNBC.com, CNNMoney, ESPN, Financial Times, Forbes, Fortune, Fox News, Huffington Post, Los Angeles Times, Nature, NBC News, New York Times, NPR, Philadelphia Inquirer, San Francisco Chronicle, Seattle Times, USA Today, Wall Street Journal, and Washington Post.